JherezTaylor/hatespeech_codewords/README.md

 This repo contains my working surrounding the detection of hate speech code words within social media.

+The full paper can be found at https://arxiv.org/abs/1711.10093

 ## Background

 Hate speech is anything that is considered to *incite violence, attacks or